-- A-D grades: Sufficient progress in the subject to merit granting of credit for the course - F grade: Insufficient progress in the subject to merit granting of credit for the course - Withdrawal grades: Student has withdrawn from the course with current grade; used only in extenuating circumstances. - NG No grade is issued to indicate a withdrawal from course after the 10 day Add/drop period or is used for courses that do not receive high school credit (e.g. College Release, etc.) or at principal's discretion. - Weighted grades: Additional quality points will be assigned for College Board Advanced Placement (AP) courses for the purpose of calculating grade point average (GPA) and rank.
-For each passing semester grade in an Advanced Placement course, 0.021 will be added to the student's cumulative GPA, as long as the student has taken the AP test.
+A-D grades: Sufficient progress in the subject to merit granting of credit for the course extenuating circumstances.

+F grade: Insufficient progress in the subject to merit granting of credit for the course

+Withdrawal grades: Student has withdrawn from the course with current grade; used only in

+NG No grade is issued to indicate a withdrawal from course after the 10 day

+Add/drop period or is used for courses that do not receive high school credit

+(E.g. College Release, etc.) or at principal's discretion.

+• Weighted grades: Additional quality points will be assigned for College Board Advanced to the student's cumulative GPA, as long as the student has taken the AP test.

+Placement (AP) courses for the purpose of calculating grade point average (GPA) and rank.
+For each passing semester grade in an Advanced Placement course, 0.021 will be added